RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding

 \section{Abstract}

-Protein inverse folding, the design of an amino acid sequence based on a target 3D structure, is a fundamental problem of computational protein engineering.
+Protein inverse folding, the design of an amino acid sequence based on a target protein structure, is a fundamental problem of computational protein engineering.
 Existing methods either generate sequences without leveraging external knowledge or relying on protein language models~(PLMs).
-The former omits the evolutionary information stored in protein databases, while the latter is parameter-inefficient and inflexible to adapt to ever-growing protein data.
+The former omits the knowledge stored in natural protein data, while the latter is parameter-inefficient and inflexible to adapt to ever-growing protein data.
 To overcome the above drawbacks, in this paper we propose a novel method, called $\underline{\text{r}}$etrieval-$\underline{\text{a}}$ugmented $\underline{\text{d}}$enoising $\underline{\text{diff}}$usion~($\mbox{RadDiff}$), for protein inverse folding.
-Given the target protein backbone, RadDiff uses a hierarchical search strategy to efficiently retrieve structurally similar proteins from large protein databases.
-The retrieved structures are then aligned residue-by-residue to the target to construct a position-specific amino acid profile, which serves as an evolutionary-informed prior that conditions the denoising process.
-A lightweight integration module is further designed to incorporate this prior effectively.
-Experimental results on the CATH, PDB, and TS50 datasets show that $\mbox{RadDiff}$ consistently outperforms existing methods, improving sequence recovery rate by up to 19\%.
+In RadDiff, a novel retrieval-augmentation mechanism is designed to capture the up-to-date protein knowledge.
+We further design a knowledge-aware diffusion model that integrates this protein knowledge into the diffusion process via a lightweight module.
+Experimental results on the CATH, TS50, and PDB2022 datasets show that $\mbox{RadDiff}$ consistently outperforms existing methods, improving sequence recovery rate by up to 19\%.
 Experimental results also demonstrate that RadDiff generates highly foldable sequences and scales effectively with database size.